-To help ensure both wildlife and local economies remain viable, Western Governors asked the Western Governors’ Association in 2007 to examine how state wildlife agencies could be more collaborative and innovative as they provide wildlife species and habitat information to their various “customers,” including federal agencies, state agencies, local and tribal governments, conservation advocates, industry, and private landowners.
-As a result, Western Governors established the Western Governors’ Wildlife Council, named their representatives to it, and asked it to identify key wildlife corridors and crucial wildlife habitats in the West and to make that information publicly available.
+To help ensure both wildlife and local economies remain viable, Western Governors asked the Western Governors’ Association (WGA) in 2007 to examine how state wildlife agencies could be more collaborative and innovative as they provide wildlife species and habitat information to their various “customers,” including federal agencies, state agencies, local and tribal governments, conservation advocates, industry, and private landowners.
+As a result, Western Governors Association established the Western Governors’ Wildlife Council, named their representatives to it, and asked it to identify key wildlife corridors and crucial wildlife habitats in the West and to make that information publicly available.
 That effort resulted in the development of the west-wide Crucial Habitat Assessment Too (CHAT) in 2013.
 Today, that effort continues to provide conservation through information exchange and working partherships:

-PURPOSE: PROVIDE A PUBLIC RESOURCE OF STATE AGENCY DATA
+PURPOSE: PUBLIC RESOURCE OF STATE AGENCY PRIORITIES

 CHAT delivers a wildlife conservation tool designed to provide the public easy access to location-based information on state fish and wildlife agency conservation priorities at a landscape level.